This Discussion channel is currently closed.

 Default_avatar

-Clayton Holt almost 6 years ago
+Clayton Holt over 6 years ago

 The state should not base their decision for this project on the impact it may have on one or two landowner.
 But the overall environmental impact of the area including its relationship to South Dakota.
 As a long term Minnesota resident I do not see Minnesota allowing wind turbines with in 3 miles of their valuable recreational lakes.
 The Lake Cochrane Recreational area gets over 13,000 visitors each year, they are not coming to the area to see and hear industrial wind turbines or to witness it's environmental damage to the area.
 Lake Cochrane is a valuable resource for both Minnesota and South Dakota.
 Many lake residents spend a lot of Money in Canby.
 Keeping the wind turbines 3 miles from the lake reduces the environmental and economic impact those turbines will have on the lake while still providing a viable economic wind turbine project.